rlucioni/blog/content/posts/supercomputing-power/index.md

 ---
 title: "Supercomputing Power"
 date: 2013-12-22T21:52:21-04:00
+description: An illustration of the amount of supercomputing power held by countries on the TOP500 list
 ---

 I created the following bar charts to illustrate the amount of supercomputing power held by countries on the TOP500 list.
 The data on supercomputing power was taken from the TOP500 [November 2013 ranking](https://www.top500.org/list/2013/11/) of supercomputers according to the LINPACK benchmark.
 The chart on the right uses a log scale to depict the same data as the chart on the left.
 I included this log scale chart to help visualize differences between the bars appearing only as thin lines on the left.